Shuffles of deformed permutahedra, multiplihedra, constrainahedra, and biassociahedra: Preliminaries

 This section recalls classical definitions and properties concerning polyhedral geometry (\cref{subsec:fansPolytopes}), permutahedra (\cref{subsec:permutahedra}), associahedra (\cref{subsec:associahedra}), graphical zonotopes (\cref{subsec:graphicalZonotopes}), deformed permutahedra (\cref{subsec:deformedPermutahedra}), and lattice congruences (\cref{subsec:latticeProperties}).
 The reader familiar with these notions is invited to jump directly to \cref{sec:shuffles} and to refer to this section only for conventions and notations.
 We omit the proofs of all results of this section as they are either well-known or immediate.
+In fact, we try to attribute properly the results of this section, but consider some of them as folklore, and do not claim anything new in this section.